xlibre-void/xlibre/README.md

 sudo xbps-install -S
 ```

+_These packages will now be in your **OctoXBPS** package manager.
+When a new version of the packages is released, you will update it along with all the other packages._

 You should now be able search through all xlibre related packages provided by this repository, and install packages as usual:

 ```shell